geocledian/gc-list/README.md

 ```

 Then you may create the widget(s) with custom HTML tags anywhere in the body section of the website.
 Make sure to use an unique identifier for each component.
->Please ensure, that you load Vue.js (v.2.6.x) before loading the gc-filter component first!
-Also note that <a href="www.bulma.org">bulma.css</a> and <a href="www.fontawesome.org">Font awesome</a> wll be loaded through gc-filter.css.

 As the component does not have a loader for parcels it expects the get an array of parcel objects via the `gc-parcels` prop.
 In the following example the parcels array will be fed from the root Vue instance that controls the
 list widget.
 You may also filter all the parcels via `gc-visible-parcel-ids` and highlight a selected parcel in the list with `gc-selected-parcel-id`.
 Not that `gc-selected-parcel-id` is an input to the widget but it also emit a new selected parcel id on mouse over event over the list's table row through the Vue EventBus system ('selectedParcelIdChange event).